spradier/README.md/README.md

 ### Hi there, I'm Sébastien 👋

-## A French student in engineering school at Angers @ESEO!
+## A French Machine Learning engineer for Uber!

-- 🔭 I'm currently working on a GAN for new Image Generation from drawing!
+- 🧑‍🔬 I'm currently working on a bunch of projects related with ML / DL
-- 🌱 I’m currently Data Science, Machine Learning & Deep Learning
+- 🏡 I am based in Amsterdam.
-- 👯 I’m looking to work in research on DL/ML
+- ♟️ I like playing chess, paddel and traveling.
-- 🥅 2021 Goals: Get involved in more projects
+- 🥅 2022 Goals: Finishing these projects I started to communicate on them with youc!

 ### Connect with me: